glympsed/glympsed/README.md

 * <strong>Feature importance of samples (from original dataset of 950 samples / predictors)</strong> for classifying genes to their respective nodes of highest weight - through random forest multi-classification and then boosted classification methods (*GBM*)

 <strong>NOTE:</strong> feature importance is measured as the gain in reducing misclassifications per feature / predictor / column.
 So this means feature importance is a measure of (generally) how much better any specific feature is at making the entire model predict the nodes / classes of the genes.

+## Collaboration

+This is a collaboration between Lisa Cohen (Titus Brown lab, UC Davis), Harriet Alexander (Titus Brown lab, UC Davis), Dave Harris (Ethan White lab, University of Florida), Yuan Liu (Princeton University), and Oliver Muellerklein (Wayne Getz lab, UC Berkeley).
+We started as team "burgers and mushrooms" at the Moore Foundation's Data Driven Discovery Barn-Raising event held at the Mount Desert Island Biological Laboratory in Bar Harbor, Maine from May 1-6, 2016 coordinated by Dr. Casey Greene and Dr. Blaire Sullivan.